Skip to main content

 Research Areas

 My teaching and research interests include 20th- and 21st-century British and Anglophone literature, ordinary language philosophy, political philosophy, feminist thought, and digital social media.
-My first book, Fiction, Philosophy, and the Ideal of Conversation, is forthcoming with Edinburgh University Press.
-It enlists literature and philosophy to clarify the idealization of “conversation” as a metaphor and practice often deemed central to ethical and democratic life.
+My first book, Fiction, Philosophy and the Ideal of Conversation (Edinburgh UP, 2023), enlists literature and philosophy to clarify the idealization of “conversation” as a metaphor and practice often deemed central to ethical and democratic life.
+I'm at work on a second book titled Reimagining Judgment in Contemporary Anglophone Fiction, which seeks––with works of fiction by Ian McEwan, Ali Smith, JM Coetzee, Indra Sinha, and Margaret Atwood; and with philosophers such as Hannah Arendt, Stanley Cavell, Ludwig Wittgenstein, and others similarly attuned to intersections between speech, ethics, politics, and aesthetics ––to update frameworks for democratic and ethical judgment to meet challenges posed by climate crisis, the breakdown of liberal institutions and humanist convictions, and emerging digital and biological technologies poised to transform our world.

 Publications

 “Make our institutions great again,” a review of Stanley Fish’s The First: How to Think About Hate Speech, Campus Speech, Religious Speech, Fake News, Post-Truth, and Donald Trump, Salmagundi.
-2022 - Review
+2022 - publications

 “Must We Do What We Say?
 The Plight of Marriage in George Meredith’s The Egoist,” Stanley Cavell on Aesthetic Understanding, ed.
 Garry L. Hagberg.
-2018 - Chapter
+2018 - publications